Real-Time Chat

 })

 The listMessages endpoint returns up to 100 messages per request.
+The demo passes expandReactions: true so each message includes reaction counts and the reacting users.
 If a full page is returned, the client paginates forward using the after parameter with the last message's ID until all history is loaded:

 const loadHistory = async (connId, connSecret) => {